Top of Page Logo

 Of all the different ways of assembling a Triumph 650 gearbox, the standout method has to be that demonstrated by the masterful Hughie Hancox on his authoritative "Unit 650 Engine Rebuild" DVD.

-If you're still not convinced that the Hughie Hancox method is the best, here is a side-by-side comparison of the Triumph workshop manual, Haynes, and the master himself, Hughie Hancox.
+If you're still not convinced that the Hughie Hancox method is the best, here is a side-by-side comparison of the methods shown by the Triumph workshop manual, Haynes, and the master himself, Hughie Hancox.

 Indexing the Triumph 650 4-Speed Gearbox